Can you read the admin's email?

 What is a Stream Cipher?

 Wikipedia says: A stream cipher is a symmetric key cipher where plaintext digits are combined with a pseudorandom cipher digit stream (keystream).
-In a stream cipher, each plaintext digit is encrypted one at a time
+In a stream cipher, each plaintext digit is encrypted one at a time with the corresponding digit of the keystream, to give a digit of the ciphertext stream.

-We don't know which algorithm is used, there's so much popular stream cipher algorithms out there, but the most common one is a simple XOR byte-per-byte
+We don't know which algorithm is used, there's so much popular stream cipher algorithms out there, but the most common one is a simple XOR byte-per-byte and I bet the challenger used it.
+But to test it we need first recover the key used in encryption.

 Recovering the key and the flag